-Assessments will take place at the end of each lesson/unit against the learning objectives provided by the Kapow assessment spreadsheet.

-Teacher will establish whether children are working at an entering, developing or secure level and record this at the appropriate data points through oTrack.
+Assessments will take place at the end of each topic against the learning objectives.
+Teacher will establish whether children are working at the expected level.

 Provision for Inclusion

 All pupils have equal rights to access the computing curriculum.
 To facilitate this, teachers will set suitable learning objectives, overcome any barriers to learning and respond and adapt to pupils learning needs.